morristech/developer.sketchapp.com/_guides/publishing.md

 ### 1. Using `skpm`

-By running `skpm publish`, it will automatically publish the updated version of your plugin and make sure SKetch can pick it up.
+By running `skpm publish`, it will automatically publish the updated version of your plugin and make sure Sketch can pick it up.

 ### 2. Manual